Home

 2. Cloud platforms for cross-system automation

-Software of this type combines multiple applications and services.
+Software of this type connects multiple applications and services.
 They are suitable if your processes are distributed across different systems and you want to centrally control data flows.

 • Make: Visual interface, over 1,500 app integrations, custom logic modules (conditions, loops).